Building Healthier Businesses and Communities through Food Fortification

 “For small companies like this, you really need some technical support, especially if you want to compete with big companies with big budgets.
 We can’t usually get such support or send for a shelf life analysis because it is too expensive.
 This partnership has helped bring experts to the field to help us understand the best way for us to operate,” said Farayi Muzofa, Production Manager at Java Foods.

 After working with SAFE, VALID nutrition is implementing a strategy to make its Ready-to-Use Complementary Foods available in retail markets for the first time.

 Processing the power of peanuts to fight malnutrition

-In 2016, SAFE began working with VALID Nutrition, a leader in the development of Ready-to-Use Therapeutic Foods (RUTF), highly fortified oil-based, protein-rich milk-peanut pastes designed to treat and prevent severe acute malnutrition.
+In 2016, SAFE began working with VALID Nutrition, a leader in the development of Ready-to-Use Therapeutic Foods (RUTF), highly fortified, protein-rich milk-peanut pastes designed to treat and prevent severe acute malnutrition.

-Although VALID Nutrition sells 90 percent of the milk-peanut formula RUTF’s to UNICEF, the company has not yet reached the point of self-sufficiency, relying upon grants and donations to continue operations.
+Looking to further drive the fight against malnutrition, VALID sought to introduce a new product, Ready-to-Use Complementary Food (RUCF) to the retail market.
 The SAFE team is working with VALID Nutrition to access new markets through technical assistance focused on improving food safety management and obtaining key certifications, and is also developing a marketing strategy that will provide insights into branding, packaging and increasing customer awareness.